-English is now the most widely spoken foreign language in 19 of the 25 EU Member States where it is not an official language.
-The 6 states where English is not number one also show the importance of politics in language policy: Russian is the most widely spoken foreign language in Lithuania, Latvia and Estonia; Croatian the most commonly spoken in Slovenia; and Czech the most widely spoken in Slovakia.
+English is now the most spoken foreign language in 19 of the 25 EU Member States where it is not an official language.
+The 6 states where English is not number one also show the importance of politics in language policy: Russian is the most spoken foreign language in Lithuania, Latvia and Estonia; Croatian the most commonly spoken in Slovenia; and Czech the most spoken in Slovakia.

 But the cultural legacy of the post-war decades is also very important to the growth of English as a world language.

 As well as sending money across the Atlantic, the USA provided the soundtrack through rock and roll, jazz and, later, disco and hip hop.
 Hollywood movies became global sensations and American television series became cultural reference points.
 American culture was everywhere, radiating confidence and success; just the things for a world that had been ravaged by war.